EXPLAINER: Why frustrated Saudi is lashing out at Lebanon

 Relations have been chilly since.
 Last spring, Saudi authorities banned imports of all Lebanese produce over allegations they were used for drug smuggling.

 Most recently, Riyadh refused to back Mikati as prime minister because of his coalition with Hezbollah.
-The Saudis found themselves alone when Washington and Paris expressed support for Mikati, hoping for some sort of leadership after more than a year without a government in Lebanon.
+The Saudis found themselves alone when Washington and Paris expressed support for Mikati, after Lebanon had been without a government for over a year.

 Frustrated, the Saudis appear to have gone for a strong move over Kordahi’s comments.
 Saudi Arabia, as well as the United Arab Emirates, Kuwait and Bahrain, withdrew their ambassadors from Lebanon and expelled Lebanese envoys to the kingdom.

-Note: This story has been corrected to show that the Saudi-led coalition entered the war in Yemen in 2015, not 2014.